lltfm/openness/works/saltem_hoc/openness_gpt-more_notable_responses.md

 [<img src="../../images/mandalas/mandala-learn_to_love_others_who_betrayed_us.jpg" width="512"/>](../../images/mandalas/mandala-learn_to_love_others_who_betrayed_us.jpg)

+### Contemplating ridicule

-### Who will save us from the consequences of believing ridicule can decide what is true?
+#### Who will save us from the consequences of believing ridicule can decide what is true?

 [Openness GPT](README.md#openness-gpt):